Better supplement decisions.

 Evidence relevance

-Whether the research behind a product’s ingredients applies to the intended population by age, health status, and dietary context — and whether study conditions reflect actual use.
+Whether research applies to the intended population by age, health status, and context — and whether study conditions reflect actual use.

-“Was this studied in people like the ones likely to use this product?”
+“Was this studied in people like those likely to use this product?”

 Ingredient form